 Lurgan Credit Union is committed to protecting the privacy and security of your personal data.
 This privacy notice describes how we collect and use personal data about you during and after your relationship with us.

 We may collect, store, and use the following categories of personal data about you:

-- Your name, address, date of birth, email, telephone financial data, status and history, transaction data; contract data, details of the credit union products you hold with us and have held with us, signatures, identification documents, salary, occupation, accommodation status, source of funds, Politically Exposed Status, mortgage details, previous addresses, spouse, partners, nominations, Tax Identification Numbers (TIN)/National Insurance numbers, passport details, driver licence, interactions with credit union staff and officers on the premises, by phone, or email, current or past complaints, CCTV footage, telephone answer voice recordings.
+- Your name, address, date of birth, email, telephone, financial data, status and history, transaction data; contract data, details of the credit union products you hold with us and have held with us, signatures, identification documents, salary, occupation, accommodation status, source of funds, Politically Exposed Status, mortgage details, previous addresses, spouse, partners, nominations, Tax Identification Numbers (TIN)/National Insurance numbers, passport details, driver licence, interactions with credit union staff and officers on the premises, by phone, email, or written instruction, current or past complaints, CCTV footage, telephone voice recordings.

 The purposes for which we use your personal data:

 The credit union will use your personal data to assist it in carrying out the following:

 - To open and maintain an account for you

 - To meet our obligations to you under the Credit Union’s Standard Rules